Penitent Magdalene (Titian, 1565): History and description

-The Penitent Magdalene is a 1565 oil painting by Titian of saint Mary Magdalene, now in the Hermitage Museum in Saint Petersburg.
+The painting depicts Mary Magdalene who spent many years in the desert atoning for her sins.
+She looks to Heaven, with a tearful expression.
+The background is very dark, specially at the left.
+The darkening sky, at the right, shows a tree that seems to be facing the wind.
 Unlike his 1531 version of the same subject, Titian has covered Mary's nudity and introduced a vase, an open book and a skull as a memento mori.
 Its colouring is more mature than the earlier work, using colours harmonising with character.
-In the background the sky is bathed in the rays of the setting sun, with a dark rock contrasting with the brightly lit figure of Mary.
+In the background the sky is bathed in the rays of the setting Sun, with a dark rock contrasting with the brightly lit figure of Mary.